Open Postdoctoral position, faculty mentor Sneha Ramakrishna

 How to Submit Application Materials:

-Interested applicants should submit by email the required application materials to Sneha Ramakrishna, Assistant Professor, Division of Hematology/Oncology, Department of Pediatrics, Stanford University School of Medicine.
+Interested applicants should submit by email, a curriculum vita and letter of interest to Sneha Ramakrishna, Assistant Professor, Division of Hematology/Oncology, Department of Pediatrics, Stanford University School of Medicine.
 Email: ramakrs@stanford.edu.

 Does this position pay above the required minimum?:

-This position will provide the candidate with the opportunity to lead interdisciplinary research projects focused on identifying novel immune determinants of CAR T cell success or failure for children with cancer.
-We are looking for a highly motivated individual who has a strong background in immunology and computational experience.
-The successful candidate will conduct projects focused on looking at immune determinants of CAR T cell success or failure in pediatric patients, by first analyzing and integrating multidimensional datasets and then validating in a wet-lab environment.
+This position will provide the candidate with the opportunity to lead interdisciplinary research projects focused on identifying novel approaches to optimize CAR T-cell function for children with cancer.
+We are looking for a highly motivated individual who has a strong background in immunology and/or cellular biology.
+The successful candidate will conduct projects focused on developing and evaluating novel CAR T-cell constructs to address limitations to CAR T-cell function identified in patients.
+The goal of the projects will be to optimize CAR T-cell function in the context of pediatric solid tumors.

 Required Qualifications: